 JOHN STARK has the story in the BELLINGHAM HERALD: The Lummi Indian Business Council and Port of Bellingham commissioners are expected to vote next week on an agreement that helps to clear the way for major redevelopment and cleanup projects on the Bellingham waterfront.
 "It’s a big step for both the tribe and the port," […]

-Sandi Doughton has the story in the Seattle Times: When a study two years ago warned that commercial fisheries could be wiped out in 40 years, University of Washington biologist Ray Hilborn got out his flamethrower and blasted what he called a "mind-boggling stupid" conclusion.
-The other side fired back, and for a while it […]
+Sandi Doughton has the story in the Seattle Times: When a study two years ago warned that commercial fisheries could be wiped out in 40 years, purchase University of Washington biologist Ray Hilborn got out his flamethrower and blasted what he called a "mind-boggling stupid" conclusion.
+The other side fired back, diagnosis and for a […]

 There’s no doubt that summer is in full swing in the Pacific Northwest!
 With temperatures topping 100 degrees this week, it seems like everyone is heading to the water for a cool down.
 I can’t think of a more perfect time to reintroduce the Seattle Boat Show at Shilshole Bay Marina next week, August 6-9! […]

-SEATTLE —The Coast Guard rescued a man after his 14-foot sailboat overturned approximately a half mile north from Tala Point, Wash., Thursday, July 30, 2009.
-Coast Guard Sector Seattle received a call at 2:26 p.m. from a man reporting that his 14-foot sailboat named the "Scally Wag," had overturned and that he was in need […]
+SEATTLE —The Coast Guard rescued a man after his 14-foot sailboat overturned approximately a half mile north from Tala Point, medicine Wash., look Thursday, doctor July 30, 2009.
+Coast Guard Sector Seattle received a call at 2:26 p.m. from a man reporting that his 14-foot sailboat named the "Scally Wag," had overturned and that he […]

 “Blue Peter” in Roche Harbor this weekThe Blue Peter.In harbour: All persons should report on board as the vessel is about to proceed to sea.”Blue Peter” is a classic NW yacht.
 Here’s a little more on her.Blue Peter 96′ x 18.3′ 1928 Lake Union Dryd…